2404 Sir Barton Way | 859.263.6525 | ForchtBank.com

 Her friend, Mike McBeath, called and asked to see a home on the Reservoir.
 “We were both in awe of that gorgeous view,” Teresa recalled.
 When he wasnt excited about that particular listing, he asked her to find something nearby.
 “I saw that there was the most gorgeous home on Lakeside Drive.”

-Teresa contacted the agent representing the home, and was informed that an offer had already been made on the home, but that they were going to court on that Friday for the judge to make a ruling.
+Teresa contacted the agent representing the home, and was informed that an offer had already been made on the home.
 “If we were going to make an offer, we needed to make it soon,” Teresa said.

 Mike made an offer and it was accepted–contingent on the sale of Mikes home within 24 hours.
 Teresa was able to make it happen so that Mike could have his dream home on the lake.
 Teresa said, “Mike says he loves living at the lake and wakes up every morning counting his blessings and thanking the good Lord for the opportunity to live in such a beautiful and inspiring setting!”